Five Facets of Mindfulness Questionnaire (FFMQ)

 Calculation:

-In this survey, you are asked to provide your opinion and reflections about mindfulness.
+In this survey, you are asked about your experiences of mindfulness.

 What participants see after taking the survey